fakedrake/thesis-org/corrections.md

 evaluations of the individual component discussed in the chapter.
-The student is encouraged to include additional evaluations for them. *(It was exceptionally hard to isolate the component in a useful scenario so this particular point was left unadressed).* very embedded, timers dont make sense, in order to not compromize the and in order tonot make sumething that maps to reality i didn't make:
+The student is encouraged to include additional evaluations for them. *(It was exceptionally hard to isolate the component in a useful scenario so this particular point was left unadressed).*

+(remember to do spellcheck)

+Antisthenis is a system very tightly coupled with FluiDB, it can't be trivially be isolated from the FluiDB context.
+In fact FluiDB depends on antisthenis-dictated order of operations to ensure termination so it's not trivial to replace Antisthenis in FluiDB without making fundamental changes to FluiDB's workflow.

+very embedded, timers dont make sense, in order to not compromize the and in order tonot make sumething that maps to reality i didn't make:

 - impact: measurement antisthenis in an isolated fashion changes FluiDB so much that it is a different system: the skew will.
 - it cant be replaced